What Is Dual Diagnosis? Uncovering the Connections Between Mental Health and Addiction

 This is why it’s so important for treatment to address both the addiction and the underlying mental health condition together.

-Signs Your Loved One May Have a Dual Diagnosis
+Signs Someone May Have a Dual Diagnosis

 Recognizing the signs of a dual diagnosis can be difficult, especially when addiction and mental illness influence behavior in overlapping ways.
 Some common red flags include: